skylight-hq/skylight.digital/pages/toolkits/content_guide/05_writing_inclusively.md

 Avoid referencing a person’s age unless it’s relevant to what you’re writing.
 If it _is_ relevant, include the person’s specific age, offset by commas.

-* The CEO, 16, just got her driver’s license.
+The CEO, 16, just got her driver’s license.
+{: .example }

 Avoid referring to people using age-related descriptors like “young,” “old,” or “elderly.”